hnhdev/timesketch/docs/developers/api-upload-data.md

 - Method 2 - generate a timeline from a index in OpenSearch, that contains documents from multiple timelines filtered by the field `__ts_timeline_filter_id` (of which the fieldtype is not text but e.g. keyword, long, etc, due to usage of filter term query)
+- Method 3 - The same as method 2 but the update_by_query to add
+  `__ts_timeline_id` is not executed and the value `timeline.id` can be added to the ingested documents.
+For example by adding the field with Logstash.

 ```python
 from timesketch_api_client import config